-The analysis of the spectrograms (Figure 7) evidences the existence of some relevant differences between the upper and the lower levels.
-The values of the correlation coefficient of the 24 h amplitude time series indicate a great correlation in the layers from 160 m to 96 m depth (coefficients are from 0.92 to 0.6) while, on the contrary, they are totally uncorrelated with the upper layers (coefficients below 0.2).
-In the upper layers, only the time series at 64 m depth reached the values of 0.7 with the adjacent levels at 80 m depth and 48 m.
+The analysis of the spectrograms (Figure 7) evidences the existence of some relevant differences between the upper (16-100 m depth) and the lower (100-168 m depth) levels.
+The 24 h amplitude time series of the layers from 96 m to 160 m depth are strongly correlated (correlation coefficients in the range 0.6-0.92).
+On the contrary, they are completely uncorrelated between the surface and 64 m depth (coefficients below 0.2).
+Only for the time series at 64 m depth the correlation coefficient with the adjacent levels, respectively at 80 m depth and 48m, reaches the values of 0.7.

-Whereas the major four 24 h peaks dominated in the lower layers, the signal around 80 m depth had the first maximum during the second half of September, in correspondence with the second major peak of the deeper levels, followed by minor peaks about each two weeks.
+Whereas the major four 24 h peaks dominated in the deeper layers (100-168 m depth), the signal around 80 m depth had the first maximum during the second half of September, in correspondence with the second major peak of the deeper levels, followed by minor peaks about each two weeks.
 At the same depth, maxima having comparable amplitude and lasting about two weeks occurred also between March and June, with the most significant centred at the beginning of May.